Applied Corporate Brand Management MSc

 MSc Applied Corporate Brand Management is offered in a choice of two routes:

-- MSc in Applied Corporate Brand Management – a one year standard masters OR
+- MSc in Applied Corporate Brand Management – a one year standard master's

 - MSc in Applied Corporate Brand Management (with Professional Practice) 16 months